tutumcloud/api-docs/source/includes/service.md

-roles | List of Tutum roles asigned to this service (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) actions | List of resource URIs of the `Action` objects that apply to the service link_variables | List of environment variables that would be exposed in the containers if they are linked to this service
+roles | List of Tutum roles asigned to this service (see [Service links](https://support.tutum.co/support/solutions/articles/5000012181-service) for more information) actions | List of resource URIs of the `Action` objects that apply to the service link_variables | List of environment variables that would be exposed in the containers if they are linked to this service privileged | Whether to start the containers with Docker's `privileged` flag set or not, which allows containers to access all devices on the host among other things (see [Runtime privilege](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) for more information)

 ### Service Port attributes